Risk Management Roadmap - in 5 Steps to Risk Management.

 accept.
 Accepting the creation of a risk is another option.
 In many cases, this leads to an increase in costs or the adjustment of an existing schedule.

-After performing the risk analysis, a good picture of the main risks emerges.
-Based on that outcome, it becomes clear which management measures can be taken.
+After conducting the risk analysis, a good picture of the main risks emerges.
+Based on that outcome, it becomes clear which control measures can be taken.
 The final decision on which measures are applicable is made by the management team or project management.
 The starting point is the assessment of whether the intended effect of the intended measure or effort is acceptable.
 It is also decided who bears ultimate responsibility for implementing the management measure(s).

 • the risk